-G. Construction Impacts
+H. Construction Impacts

-- 1. Existing Conditions - a.
+- a.
 Qualitative discussion of current noise and air quality conditions on the project site. - b.
 Determine existing ambient sound levels using short term monitoring during different times of day and night. - c.
-Determine existing air quality on the site by using the most recent ambient air quality monitoring data from the New York State Department of Environmental Conservationoperated monitors closest to the site. - 2.
-Potential Impacts - a.
+Determine existing air quality on the site by using the most recent ambient air quality monitoring data from the New York State Department of Environmental Conservation-operated monitors closest to the site.

+- a.
 Qualitative discussion of the potential for noise or air quality impacts either long term or during project construction.
-Impacts on air quality could include emissions from construction vehicles and equipment, and fugitive dust emissions. - b.
-Discuss the potential for any impacts to water quality, for both on site and off site water sources, due to construction activities, such as sediment or erosion runoff from exposed soils.
+Impacts on air quality could include emissions from construction vehicles and equipment, and fugitive dust emissions. - Discuss the potential for any impacts to water quality, for both on site and off site water sources, due to construction activities, such as sediment or erosion runoff from exposed soils.

-- 3. Proposed Mitigation - a.
+- a.
 Discussion of proposed mitigations measure to limit shortterm construction generated noise and air quality impacts and any identifiable long-term noise and air impacts. - b.
-Air quality control measures will include, as necessary, proper use of construction material containing volatile organic compounds, proper enclosure of stockpiled soils, dust suppression, and limitations on vehicle or equipment idling. - c.
+Air quality control measures will include, as necessary, proper use of construction material containing volatile

+- organic compounds, proper enclosure of stockpiled soils, dust suppression, and limitations on vehicle or equipment idling. - c.
 Noise control measures will include, as necessary, placing mufflers or baffles on mobile and stationary engines and equipment, and limiting hours during which certain noise-generating activities take place. - d.
 Provide a construction phasing plan and best management practices to be employed.
 The blasting plan will be pursuant to Yorktown Code Chpt.
 124, and the erosion and sediment control plan will be pursuant to NYCDEP regulations.

-H. Community Facilities
+I. Community Facilities

-- 1. Existing Conditions
+- 1. Existing Conditions - a.

-- a.
 Description of existing police, fire and emergency services provided by the town.
 Contact emergency service providers for a description of their facilities and services.

-- 2. Potential Impacts

 - a.
 Assessment of potential impact by the proposed action on community facilities, based upon information provided by each service provider.

 - 3. Proposed Mitigation

 - a.
 As applicable.

-I. Community Growth and Character
+J. Community Growth and Character

 - 1. Existing Conditions - a.
-Describe existing population, employment conditions, economic development and median household income of the area.
+Describe existing population, employment conditions, economic development and median household income of the area. - b.

-- b.
 Provide a comparative assessment of other developments in the town (acreage, square footage, etc.). - c.
-Discuss existing community character in the vicinity. - 2.
-Potential Impacts - a.
-A summary of how activities on the project site will impact surrounding residences. - b.
-Discuss how this project is in compliance with the Comprehensive Plan and meets the goals of the community. - 3.
-Proposed Mitigation - a.
+Discuss existing community character in the vicinity.

+a.
+A summary of how activities on the project site will impact surrounding residences.

+b.
+Discuss how this project is in compliance with the Comprehensive Plan and meets the goals of the community.

+a.
 As needed, aesthetic and architectural modifications to enhance the project's compatibility with the community character.